 Hello!
 I’d like to take this opportunity to introduce myself.
 My name is Lindy Mills, and I am your child’s new 5th grade teacher.
 I am very excited about the year, and can’t wait to get to know every child in my class.
 I know we will have a wonderful year together!

 I attended the University of Pennsylvania’s Graduate School of Education, and received my Masters in Elementary Education in the period of ten months.
 During this time I student taught in Northeast Philadelphia (1st grade) and in Merion (3rd Grade) for the Lower Merion School District.
 Upon graduation, my career path followed a typical first year teacher’s: I became a Per Diem Sub for T/E and Great Valley.
 I subbed for 6 months, and then was asked to be a long-term sub in 4th grade at GWES.
 I taught third grade for nine years at KDM, helping me to gain invaluable teaching experience, and learn more about my teaching styles and myself as a person.
-I'm excited to be in 5th grade at GWES again for my seventeenth year of teaching (8 years in 5th grade)!
+I'm excited to be in 5th grade at GWES again for my eighteenth year of teaching (9 years in 5th grade)!

 I also hope to establish a home-school partnership with every parent.
 I wish to keep every parent/guardian informed about school happenings, homework, long-term assignments, field trips, individual progress, class progress, etc. I ask parents to sign assignment books every night as a way of making sure your child keeps up with his/her responsibilities as a student.
 I will often make phone calls home or send notes home for a variety of reasons, specifically to maintain the home-school partnership.
 I will also ask parents to volunteer to help with class parties, field trips, and serve as guest readers.
 With the support of all parents in our classroom, we can all help each child have a successful school year.

 In order to help maintain the home-school partnership, I ask you to contact me via e-mail or phone (before school or after school only please, unless there is an emergency).
 My e-mail address is email@example.com.
 Our school phone number is 610-647-6651 and my extension is 1006 (please leave a message).
-I’m very excited to experience a fabulous school year with your children, and look forward to meeting every parent (virtually) at Back to School Night on Thursday, September 17th.
+I’m very excited to experience a fabulous school year with your children, and look forward to meeting every parent at Back to School Night on Wednesday, September 22nd.
 Here’s to a great year!